brianhouse/art_and_code/README.md

 Code studio open Monday 13:00–15:00

 ## Course Description
 Introduction to computer programming for artists.
-With creative coding, students will explore graphics and animation, sound, real-time video processing, the web, physical sensors, and augmented reality.
-Accompanying critical discussion will unpack historical and contemporary issues in digital media.
-Through practical and theoretical investigations, students will gain a foundation for working with digital form.
+With creative coding, students will explore drawing and animation, sound, real-time video processing, the web, and physical sensors.
+Accompanying critical discussion will unpack primary texts from the history of digital media and consider key practitioners.
+Through progressive weekly projects, students will gain a foundation for working with digital form.

 No prior experience is required.
 But asking questions is!